viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 <!--Using include file, get-azure-subscription.md, for shared content-->
 [!INCLUDE [Get Azure subscription](includes/get-azure-subscription.md)]

-### Performance of MCC in virtual environments
+### Performance of Connected Cache in virtual environments

 In virtual environments, the cache server egress peaks at around 1.1 Gbps.
 If you want to maximize the egress in virtual environments, it's critical to change the following two settings:

 1. Enable **SR-IOV** in the following three locations:

-    - The BIOS of the MCC VM
+    - The BIOS of the Connected Cache VM
-    - The MCC VM's network card properties
+    - The Connected Cache VM's network card properties
-    - The hypervisor for the MCC VM
+    - The hypervisor for the Connected Cache VM

     Microsoft has found these settings to double egress when using a Microsoft Hyper-V deployment.

 2. Enable "high performance" in the BIOS instead of energy savings.
 Microsoft has found this setting nearly doubled egress in a Microsoft Hyper-V deployment.

-### Grant other users access to manage your MCC
+### Grant other users access to manage your Connected Cache

 More users can be given access to manage Microsoft Connected Cache, even if they don't have an Azure account.
 Once you've created the first cache node in the portal, you can add other users as **Owners** of the Microsoft Connected Cache resource group and the Microsoft Connected Cache resource.

 For more information on how to add other users as an owner, see [Grant a user access to Azure resources using the Azure portal](/azure/role-based-access-control/quickstart-assign-role-user-portal).
-Make sure to do this action for both the *MCC resource* and *MCC resource group*.
+Make sure to do this action for both the *Connected Cache resource* and *Connected Cache resource group*.

 ### Setting up a VM on Windows Server